Kernelizations for the hybridization number problem on multiple nonbinary trees: A polynomial kernel for a bounded number of trees

-It remains to prove that the resulting subgraph~$T_s'$ of~$D$ is a refinement of~$T$.
-Let~$v^*$ be the lowest common ancestor of~$x_1,\ldots ,x_p$ in~$T_s$.
-Then there is a directed path from~$v^*$ to~$v_p$ in~$T_s$ (possibly, $v^*=v_p$).
+It remains to prove that the resulting subgraph~$T_s'$ of~$D$ is a refinement of~$T$. \revB{First note that all leaves that are reachable from~$\hat{v}$ in~$T_s$ are in $\{x_1,\ldots ,x_p\}$ because this chain is pendant and~$N$ \revBnew{is} binary.
+Therefore, the chain is also pendant in~$T_s'$.
+We can find a set of edges of~$T_s'$ such that contracting these edges gives~$T$ as follows.} Let~$v^*$ be the lowest common ancestor of~$x_1,\ldots ,x_p$ in~$T_s$.
+Then there is a directed path from~$v^*$ to~$\revA{\hat{v}}$ in~$T_s$ (possibly, $v^*=\revA{\hat{v}}$).
 Since~$T_s$ is a refinement of~$T$, there is a set of edges~$E$ such that~$T$ can be obtained from~$T_s$ by contracting all edges of~$E$.
-Assume without loss of generality that~$E$ does not contain any edges whose head is a leaf. \cs{Let~$E'$ be the set of edges of~$D$ containing all edges of~$E$ that are in~$T_s'$ and all edges on the directed path from~$v*$ to~$v_1$ in~$T_s'$.
-Then,~$T$ can be obtained from~$T_s'$ by contracting the edges of~$E'$ and part of the edges on the directed path~$v_1,\ldots ,v_p$.} Hence,~$D$ displays~$T$. \end{proof}
+Assume without loss of generality that~$E$ does not contain any edges whose head is a leaf.
+Let~$E'$ be the set of edges of~$D$ containing all edges of~$E$ that are in~$T_s'$ and all edges on the directed path from~$\revB{v^*}$ to~$v_1$ in~$T_s'$.
+Then,~$T$ can be obtained from~$T_s'$ by contracting the edges of~$E'$ and part of the edges on the directed path~$v_1,\ldots , v_p, \revA{\hat{v}}$ \revB{(a part of these edges because the chain is not necessarily a star in~$T$)}.
+Hence,~$D$ displays~$T$.\end{proof}

+\revA{Note that, if network~$N$ in Lemma~\ref{lem:starchain} has no nontrivial pendant subtrees, the assumption in the statement of the lemma that~$\revA{\hat{v}}$ has indegree~1 is equivalent to assuming that~$x_i$ is on an edge side of the underlying generator.}

 \begin{lemma} Let~$N$ be a binary network without nontrivial pendant subtrees and let~$T$ be a tree displayed by~$N$.
 Suppose that~$(x_1,\ldots ,x_p)$ is a chain of~$T$, \cs{that~$1\leq i,j\leq p$,} that~$x_i$ and~$x_j$ do not have a common parent in~$T$ and that~$x_i$ and~$x_j$ are on the same side of~$N$.
-Let~$v_p$ be the parent of~$x_i$ in~$N$.
-Let~$D$ be the directed graph obtained from~$N$ by deleting the leaves $x_1,\ldots ,x_p$, subdividing the edge entering~$v_p$ by a directed path~$v_1,\ldots ,v_{p-1}$ and adding the leaves~$x_1,\ldots ,x_p$ by edges~$(v_1,x_1),\ldots ,(v_p,x_p)$.
-Let~$N'$ be the network obtained by cleaning up~$D$.
+Let~$\revA{\hat{v}}$ be the parent of~$x_i$ in~$N$. \revB{Let~$N'$ be the network obtained from~$N$ by regrafting $(x_1,\ldots ,x_p)$ above}~$\revA{\hat{v}}$ and cleaning up.
 Then,~$N'$ displays~$T$. \end{lemma} \begin{proof} \cs{First note that, since~$x_i$ and~$x_j$ are on the same side of~$N$, this must be an edge side.
-Hence, the indegree of~$v_p$ is~1 (as in Lemma~\ref{lem:starchain}).}
+Hence, the indegree of~$\revA{\hat{v}}$ is~1 (as in Lemma~\ref{lem:starchain}).}

-\cs{As in the as in the proof of Lemma~\ref{lem:starchain}, we show that~$D$ displays~$T$, from which it will follow directly that~$N'$ displays~$T$.}
+\revB{Let~$D$ be the directed graph obtained from~$N$ by regrafting $(x_1,\ldots ,x_p)$ above~$\hat{v}$ (without cleaning up).
+Let~$v_i$ be the parent of~$x_i$ in~$D$ for $1\leq i\leq p$.
+We show (as in the proof of Lemma~\ref{lem:starchain}) that~$D$ displays~$T$, from which it will follow directly that~$N'$ displays~$T$.}